yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ### Create the IoT Central Application

-Azure IoT Central is used to both manage and monitor with your device.
+There are a few ways to mange and monitor your devices.
+Azure IoT Central is used here because it provide the easiest way to connects your IoT devices to the cloud and offers centralized management to reconfigure and update your devices.

 To create a new application:
 1. From [Azure IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.